Transparency

 • Traditional banks still have advantages: Branch banks can be useful for cash deposits, loans, mortgages, local support, and long-term banking relationships.

-Banking in Germany for Expats: How It Works
+Banking Types for Expats in Germany: How It Works

 Banking in Germany can feel unfamiliar when you first arrive.
 The system includes traditional banks, online banks, savings banks, cooperative banks, neobanks, blocked account providers, and international money services.
 Each type of provider serves a slightly different purpose.